Updated on April 2nd, 2023

 [DESCRIBE DUTIES AND RESPONSIBILITIES]

 4. COMPENSATION.
-Base salary under the Agreement would be in the amount of $[AMOUNT] per year.
-A sign-on bonus of $[AMOUNT] will be provided upon the execution of an Employment Agreement.
+The base salary under the Agreement would be in the amount of $[AMOUNT] per year.

 5. BENEFITS.
 Physician would be eligible to receive [#] days paid vacation.
 Physician will be entitled to participate in a ☐ 401(k) retirement plan, a ☐ profit-sharing agreement, or ☐ other benefit plan (listed below).